ECCC-MSC/open-data/docs/msc-data/nwp_hrdps/readme_hrdps-datamart_en.md

 Users who will benefit most from using these data are those for whom a detailed forecast of surface temperatures and winds is important.
 Especially during the change of seasons and in wintertime when rapid changes in temperature and winds cause phase transitions of precipitation (freezing rain to snow to rain for example), 2.5 km forecasts could add much value.
 Also in the case of short-term forecasts in the presence of complex terrain or along shores, the influence of changes in altitude, topography and nature of the terrain will be better described for phenomena at this scale (lake or sea breezes, local valley flows, phase changes, etc.).
 Even over less rugged terrain, or over water away from shore, these more precise forecasts could be useful, repeatedly over a long period.
 As well, for hydrological forecasts on smaller basins, the HRDPS should be considered.

 As part of a modernization plan of the Meteorological Service of Canada (MSC), coherent [weather elements on the grid](https://collaboration.cmc.ec.gc.ca/cmc/cmoi/product_guide/docs/tech_notes/technote_weong-hrdps_e.pdf) ("WEonG"), merging raw model outputs and post-processed with various diagnostic approaches, are also available to serve the different forecasting programs (public, marine, aviation, air quality, etc.).
-Hourly concepts are produced from different algorithms using outputs from the pan-Canadian HRDPS.These data are available on a lat-lon rotated grid.
+Hourly concepts are produced from different algorithms using outputs from the pan-Canadian HRDPS.
+These data are available on a lat-lon rotated grid.

 ## Data location